 And, goodness, not having a hard and fast rule makes life tough on a trial judge.
-The judicial mechanisms for parsing through these witness statements is going to be a bear.
-Moreover, the smart lawyer in California is going to load a recorded statement with faux impressions and other indicia of work product in an attempt to make the statement privileged.
+The judicial mechanisms for parsing through these witness statements will be a bear.
+The smart lawyer in California will load a recorded statement with faux impressions and other indicia of work product to make the statement privileged.
 Talk about gaming the system.

 What We Are Doing in Maryland

 In Maryland, insurance companies – and, to a lesser extent, plaintiffs’ lawyers – do an effective job of hiding behind the “anticipation of litigation” exception in the absence of a showing of “substantial need” or “undue hardship” pursuant to Maryland Rule 400(d).
 I don’t know that the Maryland appellate courts have been presented with the argument that by talking to the witness and presenting their questions to them, the privilege has been waived.
 (Someone correct me if you think I’m wrong about this.)